Search

 Pre-Test Warm-Up:

-Before running specific tests, we filled virtual disks with random data and warmed up them using corresponding patterns to ensure stable performance:
+Before running tests, we filled the virtual disks with random data and ‘warmed them up’ with specific patterns to ensure stable flash performance.

 • 4k random read/write (70/30) and 4k random write: VM disks were warmed up with a 4k random write pattern for 4 hours.